bradware/data-pipelines/README.md

-# Kafka9 Consumer
+# Pipeline Demo
-Mock repo to explore using Kafka 9 consumers
+Mock repo using Kafka producers as input (command line), a kafka consumer, akka actors, and stream publishers/subscribers.